jinantonic/EAD-Lab-3/README.md

 ### 5th Button
 ![Sketch](images/5th.png)
 Then we move on to the **Clear** button.
-It clears all the input fileds and the display box of the colour, which allows the users to enter the new inputs without manually deleting the previous inputs.
+It clears all the input fields and the display box of the colour, which allows the users to enter the new inputs without manually deleting the previous inputs.

 </br>